celineguler/myblog/_posts/2025-05-18-Complexity-is-overrated.md

   <br>

-  There must be rate of capasity of human brain and the information they're getting exposed to.
+  There must be a ratio between the human brain's capacity and information they're getting exposed to.
 As of today, humans doesn't have the capasity to process the information that is generated.
 It is an *overload*.

   The information generated doesn't always fit in a model.
 It's noice.
 And there's plenty of noice sources out there — making things more complicated than it should be.
 Like X.